loopwerk/loopwerk.io/content/articles/2024-10-26-drf-vs-ninja.md

         return qs
 ```

-With this change users can only fetch characters for campaigns they’re a member of, or of public campaigns.
+With this change users can only fetch characters for campaigns they’re a member of, and of public campaigns.
 Furthermore, only members can make non-GET requests, meaning that only members can create new characters, edit characters, or delete characters.
 And only DMs can fetch hidden characters.

 All that’s left to do is to make sure the `campaign_id` can’t be changed when creating or updating a character.
 That’s very easy with a small addition to our `CharacterViewSet` as well: